anagha-google/cloud-composer-setup-foundations/01-modules/05a-secure-cc2-iteration1-provisioning.md

 ## 2. Variables used in the project

-In Cloud shell scoped to the service project/data analytics project, e2e-demo-indra in the author's case, declare the below-
+In Cloud shell scoped to the service project, declare the below-
 ```
 SVC_PROJECT_NUMBER=187732393981 #Replace with yours
 SVC_PROJECT_ID=zeus-svc-proj #Data analytics service project